pixelwise/my_vulkan/Readme.md

 License
 -------

-The code listings in this repository is licensed as [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
-By contributing to that directory, you agree to license your contributions to the public under that same public domain-like license.
+The code in this repository is licensed as [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+By contributing you agree to license your contributions to the public under that same public domain-like license.